 The plugin is already pre-installed on Hostinger’s version of WordPress.
 So just go in there, set up the cache, compress images, and take advantage of a fast website.

 Performance-wise, Hostinger appears to have no weak links.
 The technology used by the provider is the cause for the great Hostinger performance review results I got.

 Is Hostinger secure?

-Hostinger has pretty good security measures in place, although they are more on the basic side.
+Hostinger has pretty good security features and measures in place, although they are more on the basic side.
 The servers are taken care of by security experts while your and your visitors’ data is safe with free SSL.
 Depending on the plan, you also get weekly or daily backups, and it is possible to set up 2-factor authentication (2FA).

 Shall we get into more details?